adnanebk/excel-pojo-converter/README.md

 }
 ```

-we have just seen one way to do the convesions by using annotations, we can also the programatic approch to do the same
+we have just seen one way to do the convesions by using annotations, we can also use the programatic approch to do the same

 ```
     private  ExcelHelper<Product> excelHelper = ExcelHelper.create(Product.class, createColumnsDefinitions());